-- A. No recreational vehicle, truck, van, or bus shall be occupied or used for human habitation overnight including, but not limited to, sleeping, eating or resting, in any area of the city. - B. No recreational vehicle, truck, van or bus or unmounted boat which is in a state of externally visible disrepair or partial construction shall be stored or parked upon any single-family or multiple-family zoned properties, or upon commercially zoned properties, except as may be permitted under junk or derelict property, article II of chapter 10 of the city's code. - C. No recreational vehicle or bus except as otherwise provided herein, shall be stored or parked <a href="https://overnight.gov/ - D. No truck in excess of one and one-half (11/2) ton load capacity shall be stored or parked in any residential area of the city unless said truck is actively engaged in the loading or unloading of materials. - E. No bus shall be stored or parked in any residential area of the city, except that a bus used by a school or church lawfully established in a residential area may be stored or parked on the premises of said school or church property. - F. No wrecker shall be maintained, parked or stored in residential district of the city upon any private or public property or right-of-way within said districts or upon any street abutting said districts.
+- A. No recreational vehicle, truck, van, or bus shall be used for human habitation overnight in any area of the city. - B. No recreational vehicle, truck, van or bus or unmounted boat which is in a state of externally visible disrepair or partial construction shall be stored or parked upon any single-family or multiple-family zoned properties, or upon commercially zoned properties, except as may be permitted under junk or derelict property, article II of chapter 10 of the city's code. - C. No recreational vehicle or bus except as otherwise provided herein, shall be stored or parked overnight upon a street or public right-of-way, nor upon any property designated or used for a park or public land. - D. No truck in excess of one and one-half (11/2) ton load capacity shall be stored or parked in any residential area of the city unless said truck is actively engaged in the loading or unloading of materials. - E. No bus shall be stored or parked in any residential area of the city, except that a bus used by a school or religious institution lawfully established in a residential area may be stored or parked on the premises of said school or religious institution property. - F. No wrecker shall be maintained, parked or stored in residential district of the city upon any private or public property or right-of-way within said districts or upon any street abutting said districts.
 Nothing in this paragraph shall prohibit the temporary parking of a wrecker while actively engaged in the process of removing or towing a vehicle.

 Sec.
-5-1407. - Offstreet loading.
+5-1407. - Off-street loading.

-A. In connection with every building, or building group or part thereof thereafter erected and having a gross floor area of four thousand (4,000) square feet or more, there shall be provided and maintained, on the same lot with such building, offstreet loading berths or unloading berths as follows:
+A. In connection with every building, or building group or part thereof thereafter erected and having a gross floor area of four thousand (4,000) square feet or more, there shall be provided and maintained, on the same lot with such building, off-street loading berths or unloading berths as follows: